invisibleroads/invisibleroads-tutorials/life-reminders-list.rst

 | It does not mean to do whatever you feel like doing in the moment.
 | It means to select the goals that are the most important to you and then to
 | do your darndest to make them true.

+art
+---
+| 8/21/2019
+| Some paths are better preserved as fantasy than enacted in reality.